Rohan5manza/personal-portfolio/content/pages/index.md

     backgroundSize: full
     title: 'Hi,My name is Rohan marar. welcome to my portfolio website.'
     subtitle: >-
-      This is my info—I’m sharing it all this with you to impress you with many things that make me who I am.
-Once you’re impressed, you can continue to scroll down to see more details about me,and my personal and my professional life.
-I love to write, and this website gives me a chance to pin down my thoughts, my interests, and my ambitions.
+      This is my info—I’m sharing it all this with you to give you a glimpse into my life and my personality. you with many things that make me who I am.
+Continue to scroll down to see more details about me,and my personal and my professional life.
+I love to write, and this website gives me a chance to pin down my thoughts, my interests, and my ambitions, and all the things I've done till now, as well as my future plans.
     styles:
       self:
         height: auto